PlumpMath/DesignPattern-535/README.md

 =============

-Implement all pratical design patterns as studying example.
+Implement all pratical design patterns as studying examples.